PE Curriculum

 Children build on previous learning from Year 1 and are taught how to hop while retaining their balance, jump in a variety of ways landing safely and being able to combine a run and a jump.
 Children will know how to travel safely in a range of ways including backwards and how to doge and evade others.
 They are introduced to simple attacking and defending strategies.

-Year 4- Hockey
+Year 4- Cricket

 Year 5- Hockey